Does AI Make Creation Too Easy?

 Speed, skill, and what still separates amateurs from professionals

-New creative tools often arrive with the enticing promise of speed.
-Tasks that once consumed hours can now be initiated in mere minutes.
-Drafts emerge swiftly, and variations abound.
+New creative tools often come with the enticing promise of speed.
+Tasks that once took hours can now be started in just minutes.
+Drafts can be generated quickly, and numerous variations are possible.

-Barriers that historically excluded many are gradually lowering.
-For many, this shift feels like genuine progress, yet it prompts a pressing concern:
+Barriers that once excluded many are gradually being lowered.
+For many, this shift feels like genuine progress; however, it raises an important question: What happens to skill when creation becomes easier?

-This is not a minor issue; entire careers have been established on the mastery of complex processes.
-As friction in creation diminishes, the perceived value of those skills can diminish too.
-However, history suggests that when production becomes more accessible, expectations correspondingly rise.
+This is not a minor issue, as entire careers have been built on mastering complex processes.
+As the friction in creation decreases, the perceived value of these skills may diminish as well.
+Yet, history shows that when production becomes more accessible, expectations also rise.

-Exploring this dynamic reveals a complex relationship between ease of creation and the pursuit of excellence.
+Examining this dynamic reveals a complex relationship between the ease of creation and the pursuit of excellence.

 AI Can Make it Faster